SimonTett/OptClim_UKESM/README.md

 rose_configs -- rose configurations

 baseSuite - the suites used for the example study.
--- Lbase254: base suite for the model (after adding the pre and post model tasks) - this is cloned for each run.
+- Lbase254: base suite for the model (after adding the pre and post model tasks): this is cloned for each run.
--- Lctl-254: the controlling suite that causes the clones to be created.
+- Lctl-254: the controlling suite that causes the clones to be created.

 results  -- the final json (...final.json) and the plot summarising the results